prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 ## Instructions

-TBA - write a program that asks  the following dictionary to represent the store owner's database of products and prices:
+TBA - write a program that asks the user to input one or more product identifiers, then looks up the prices for each, then prints an itemized customer receipt including the total amount owed.
+The program should use the following dictionary to represent the store owner's database of products and prices:

 ```py
 products = [